giuliamml/data-journal.github.io/pages/nginx-scripting.md

 ```

-`auth.lua` also checks if the token is valid using the same function `isvalid.lua` returning 401 if not and redirecting the user to `/` after setting the cookie.
+`auth.lua` checks if the token is valid using the function `isvalid.lua`.
+It returns 401 if the token is invalid or redirects the user to `/` after setting the cookie, otherwise.

 ```
+-- auth.lua

 local is_valid = require "nginx-server/lualib/isvalid"
 local cookie_name = os.getenv("COOKIE_NAME")
 local cookie_domain = os.getenv("COOKIE_DOMAIN")